A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Background

 \subsubsection{Task Definition and Output Form}

-A \emph{time series} is a sequence of values or vectors ordered by time, where each time step is referred to as a \emph{point}.
+A time series is an ordered sequence of observations indexed by time.
 In anomaly detection tasks, the focus is often placed on contiguous segments of abnormal behaviors, termed as \emph{anomalous events}.
 Accordingly, the goal of \emph{Time Series Anomaly Detection (TSAD)} is to identify these anomalous events and their corresponding anomalous points.

 A large body of literature has proposed various detection approaches, ranging from statistical models to deep learning frameworks~\cite{box2013box_models,ruff2018deep_models,zong2018deep_models,xu2024calibrated_models,saravanan2023time_models,chandola2009anomaly_models,zhang2025self_lot_tsad,qin2023multiview_lot_tsad,10177932_lot_tsad,10643170_lot_tsad,chen_LearningGraphStructures_2022_lot_tsad}.
 However, this work focuses not on the detection algorithms themselves, but rather on how to \emph{evaluate} the effectiveness of their detection results.